Silk Handkerchief Pasta with Pesto (Fazzoletti di Seta).

 - Mound your sifted flour onto a pastry board, make a well in the center and add a pinch of salt.
 Break the eggs into the well and whisk them a little ( you could also beat eggs in a small bowl and then add to flour).
 Start to incorporate the eggs and flour by slowly bringing more flour in from the inside edges of the well.
 You can use a fork for this.
 Continue mixing the flour with the eggs until they are no longer runny.
 Using your hands now, bring the outside edges in, forming a large mass on your board.

-- Cover the pasta dough (or wrap it in plastic wrap) so it does not dry out and let it rest for at least thirty minutes.
+- Roll the dough into a ball and cover with a tea towel (or wrap it in plastic wrap) so it does not dry out and let it rest for at least thirty minutes.

 Make your fazzoletti.